-Currently, nine out of ten people have a mobile phone, and over the last five years, we have become increasingly dependent on the new and evolving mobile products and services on offer.
+Nowadays most people in Ireland have at least one mobile phone and new apps for products and services are being launched on a daily basis.
 In particular, mobile phones are often given to children for security purposes, enabling parents to keep in touch and to make sure they are safe.

 The Irish Cellular Industry Association (www.icia.ie

-) is an alliance of the mobile operators - Vodafone, O2, Meteor Mobile Communications and 3 Ireland.
-The ICIA focuses on proving responsibility to the consumer; becoming a pre-eminent source of industry information, enhancing competencies in standards development, building media and public credibility on behalf of the mobile industry in Ireland, whilst responding to the changing forces that are driving the wireless industry in Ireland and globally.
+) is an alliance of the mobile operators - Meteor Mobile Communications, Three and Vodafone.
+The ICIA focuses on consumer related issues and seeks to build media and public credibility on behalf of the mobile industry in Ireland.

 ICIA code of practice

 The Irish mobile operators Code of Practice for the responsible and secure use of mobile services.
-The mobile operators, Meteor, O2 Ireland, Vodafone and 3 Ireland have developed this Code of Practice for application in the Irish market.
+The mobile operators, Three Ireland, Vodafone and Meteor have developed this Code of Practice for application in the Irish market.
 The Code establishes the standards which mobile operators will adhere to on the issues of Parental controls for minors' access to mobile services; malicious or offensive person to person communications, Spam, Internet access, Premium rate services and Access Controls for content services.

 The ICIA Code of Practice can be downloaded from here